cdobbs-code-repo/Sunday-Puzzle-Python/README.md

 # Sunday-Puzzle-Python
-These are various scripts I wrote to solve weekly word puzzles for Will Shortz's Sunday Puzzle.
+These are various scripts I write to solve weekly word puzzles for Will Shortz's Sunday Puzzle.
+I enjoy finding ways to let my computer do all the hard work.